• Twitter

 • Menu Menu

 UWCF’s mission is to inspire our community to give, advocate and volunteer by identifying needs and mobilizing vetted resources to create positive, local change.
 We envision a united community where all are empowered to achieve their fullest potential.
-Annually, we provide services to more than 70,000 individuals in Central Florida, through our seven Impact Initiatives: Early Childhood Education, Academic Achievement, Financial Stability, Health, End Hunger, Community Partnership School, and Basic Needs.
+Annually, we provide services to more than 186,867 individuals in Central Florida, through our four Impact areas: Youth Opportunity, Healthy Community, Financial Security, and Community Resiliency.

 UWCF has long worked with local health experts to identify the health services that would meet local, critical need and the specific assessments that would reliably measure the results of funded services.

-Polk County Health and Human Services Indigent Health Care (IHC) program administration has allocated $5.2 million in IHC funding to the UWCF Community Wellness Initiative pilot program (Florida Statutes 212.055 (7); Polk County Ordinance 2015-76, as amended).
-UWCF desires to contract with agencies/organizations to provide programs/services, for behavioral health and preventative/early intervention, to reduce health care disparities to individuals and families in Polk County.
+Polk County Health and Human Services Community Health Care (CHC) program administration has $10.4 million available for the UWCF Community Wellness Initiative 4th year program funding (Florida Statutes 212.055 (7); Polk County Ordinance 2015-76, as amended).
+UWCF desires to contract with 501(c)(3) agencies/organizations to provide programs/services, for behavioral health and prevention/early intervention, to reduce health care disparities to individuals and families in Polk County.

 Prevention/Early Intervention